kodema5/worker.sql/readme.md

 # worker.sql

-notifies tasks to registered sidecars
+how to manage sidecar workers via notification channel?